-By sales performance, look at the metrics of each employee.
-Key selling statistics like % of Sales in Accessories, # of items per ticket and Sales dollars per hour help you see the productivity of your employees.
+For sales performance, look at the metrics of each employee.
+Key selling statistics like % of sales in accessories, # of items per ticket and sales dollars per hour help you track the productivity of your employees.
 Consider this, you have four employees all working the same hours, but which one is making you the most money?
 This data can tell you that.
 It will also help you reward key selling skills behavior and we all know that what gets rewarded gets repeated.

 Customers are choosing retailers who provide an incentive to be loyal to the store over stores who do not have a loyalty program.
 Your POS system must be able to track this for you instead of using old-fashioned punch cards.
 Whether or not you will require your customers to carry a physical card is up to you, but have some way to track customer loyalty incentives.
 Many studies prove that a customer will spend more money with a retailer who has a loyalty program.